LittlePrairie

 cover_crop.jpg

-Most native prairie plants have roots that reach 6 to 10 feet underground!
+Establishing root systems is important because native prairie plants have roots that reach 6 to 10 feet underground!
 This gives them access to more water and nutrients further down in the earth, and the additional mass below allows the plants to survive any damage or destruction above ground.
-While these root systems are one reason why prairies are so resilient, they can be quite vulnerable to competition from invasive species or fast-growing weeds when just starting out.
+While these root systems are one reason why prairies are so resilient, they take several years to develop and can be quite vulnerable to competition from invasive species or fast-growing weeds during that time.

 Our long term plan broken in six general steps